National Project Management System Directive on the Monitoring of Real Property Projects' Conformance to the National Project Management System

 The findings in the annual conformance regional/sector review report will be generic and not draw attention to any specific individual's work.
 These can be used as part of a training program to clarify departmental and professional expectations.

 In order to standardize and streamline the reporting process, a regional/sector report template is attached (Annex 2—National Project Management System conformance review regional/sector report template), and shall be used for the production of regional/sector conformance reports.
-This report is to be produced once a year, no later than June 30, by the following organizations:
+This report is to be produced once a year, no later than June 30.

-Any other PSPC organization with Real Property Business Line employees managing real property projects shall also follow this directive and produce the corresponding regional/sector report.
+Any PSPC organization with employees managing real property projects shall also follow this directive and produce the corresponding regional/sector report.

 7.3.4 Monitoring progress